-After all, Zubaan means tongue - that lets you experience flavour, but also allows you to express.
-Founded by husband-wife duo Jasna and Labeeb, the former who is also the founder of the fashion label Tree, Cafe Zubaan is described as a home-art cafe.
+After all, Zubaan means tongue; that which lets you experience flavour, but also allows you to express.
+Founded by husband-wife duo Jasna and Labeeb, the former who is also the founder of the fashion label Tree and Poetry, Cafe Zubaan is described as a home-art cafe.
 While Bangalore has a million cafes, what sets Zubaan apart is the slow, sensorial pace they promote.

 From hand-picked flowers that grace the tables to mellow music that invites you to slow down, Cafe Zubaan has been curated lovingly by the founders, almost like an extension of their home.
 For those with a Middle-Eastern connection (like many of our generation do), it is a place that could evoke nostalgia.
 From authentic Falafels and Kahwa to Saudi Champagne and Maqloob, the Levantine Cuisine they offer has been carefully curated as well.